lichangh20/lichangh20.github.io/_pages/cv.md

 Academic
 ======
 * **Cumulative GPA**: 3.88 / 4.00, **Major GPA**: 3.89 / 4.00.
-* Selected Courses of **A & A+**: Linear Algebra, Calculus, Foundation of Object-Oriented Programming, Programing and Training, Introduction to Complex Analysis, Assembly Language Programming, JAVA and Object-Oriented Programming, Fundamentals of Computer Graphics, Artificial Neural Networks, Database Special Topic Training.
+* **Selected Coursework: **Linear Algebra(A), Calculus(A), Introduction to Complex Analysis(**A+**), Foundation of Object-Oriented Programming(A), Assembly Language Programming(A), Fundamentals of Computer Graphics(A), Artificial Neural Networks(A)
-* A member of **TSAIL** (Tsinghua Statistical Artificial Intelligence & Learning), advised by Professor Jianfei Chen and Professor Jun Zhu.
+* Member of TSAIL (Tsinghua Statistical Artificial Intelligence & Learning), advised by Professor Jianfei Chen and Professor Jun Zhu

 Research Interests
 ======
-* Efficient Machine Learning, Quantized Neural Networks.
+* High Efficient Machine Learning, Quantized Neural Networks.
-* Pre-training and parameter-efficient tuning of LLM.
+* Pre-training and Parameter-efficient tuning of LLM.
-* Prompt-tuning and Chain-of-thought reasoning in NLP.
+* Prompt-tuning and Chain-of-thought reasoning.
+* Reinforcement Learning in NLP

 Publications
 ======